-Of all menstrual cycle-related health issues, asthma really ought to be the best known.
+Asthma is one of the most common underlying conditions to be worsened or triggered by the menstrual cycle.
 And yet, very few asthmatics are aware of how their cycle can affect them.
-Clinicians may also underestimate the impact of the menstrual cycle or hormonal medications on asthma symptoms.
+Clinicians may also underestimate the impact of the menstrual cycle or contraceptive medications on asthma symptoms.

 The incidence of asthma is massively affected by puberty.
 Considerable evidence suggests that asthma is more common in pre-pubescent boys compared to girls, but following puberty, a switch occurs, and asthma becomes more prevalent, and severe, in females.

 Asthma symptoms can worsen at certain points during the menstrual cycle.
-Research has found that the hormonal changes experienced at ovulation (a rise, then drop in oestrogen levels), and around menstruation (a drop in progesterone levels), can act as ‘triggers’ for attacks in some people.
+Research has found that ovulation and menstruation, can act as ‘triggers’ for attacks in some people.
 So, tracking your symptoms and identifying any pattern can help you to take preventative measures, reducing the likelihood, or severity, of an attack.

 N.B.
 If you are asthmatic and suffer from period pain, be careful about which painkiller you take.
-Paracetamol is usually safe, but aspirin and non-steroidal anti-inflammatory tablets (NSAIDs) such as ibuprofen (e.g. Nurofen) may trigger an asthma attack in a small number of people.
+Paracetamol is usually safe, but aspirin and non-steroidal anti-inflammatory tablets (NSAIDs) such as ibuprofen or naproxen may trigger an asthma attack in approx. 25% of asthmatics.

 Irregular menstrual cycles may be linked to asthma, and allergies.
-A postal questionnaire survey of over 8000 Northern European female people aged 25–42 found that those with irregular cycles were about 50% more likely to have asthma symptoms and about 30% more likely to report hay fever, than those who said they had regular periods.
-N.B.
-The increase in risk was not explained by asthma medication (corticosteroids), which can also influence levels of sex hormones.
+A postal questionnaire survey of over 8000 Northern European cisgender women aged 25–42 found that those with irregular cycles (i.e., longer than 35 days on average) were about 50% more likely to have asthma symptoms and about 30% more likely to report hay fever, than those who said they had regular periods.

-For example, approximately a third of pregnant people with asthma will experience worsening of their symptoms, a third will see improvement of their symptoms, and a third will see no change.
+For example, approximately a third of pregnant asthmatics will experience a worsening of their symptoms, a third will see an improvement, and a third will see no change.

-Testosterone acts as an anti-inflammatory, which reduces asthma symptoms in men until middle age, when their higher testosterone levels fall.
+Testosterone acts as an anti-inflammatory, which reduces asthma symptoms in cis men until middle age, when their testosterone levels start to fall.

 Female humans are more likely to develop asthma if they are obese, but not males.
 A Canadian longitudinal study, involving over nine thousand people, looked at the relationship between BMI and asthma.
-The authors concluded that obesity was related to development of asthma in females, but not in males.
+The authors concluded that obesity was related to development of asthma in cis women, but not cis men.

 This is likely due to the interaction between testosterone and oestrogen with insulin, but the exact mechanisms remain unclear.
 However, it is known that weight loss can significantly alleviate asthma symptoms.

-Research has shown that HRT (Hormone Replacement Therapy), especially oestrogen-only, medication can be linked to an increased risk of developing asthma, as well as a worsening of asthma symptoms, in menopausal women.
+Research has shown that HRT (Hormone Replacement Therapy), especially oestrogen-only, medication can be linked to an increased risk of developing asthma, as well as a worsening of symptoms, in some menopausal cis women.

 There is still very little research available on the impact of HRT on asthma in transgender people.
 However, there is some anecdotal evidence that suggests (oestrogen-based) HRT medication may affect asthma and allergy symptoms, in either positive or negative ways, depending on the individual.